-Each therapy works differently and serves a different purpose.
-Not every medication will be right for everyone.
-Which therapy is right for you will depend on various factors including the type of cancer you’re fighting, the severity of your case, and other health considerations.
+Each therapy works differently and serves a different purpose, and not every medication will be right for everyone.
+Which therapy is right for you will depend on various factors including the type and stage of cancer you’re fighting, and other health considerations.

 - hair loss

 - unintentional weight loss

 Cytoxan is not recommended for those with health conditions that block the flow of urine, as it could cause serious side effects.
 Additionally, women who are pregnant or breastfeeding should not use Cytoxan.